 However, the clear-cut efficiency of the skin for mineral uptake coupled with the broad benefits of magnesium chloride in topical applications certainly provides a well-laid foundation for rapid results to the user.
 What is measurable are the effects on blood chemistry as demonstrated in Dr. Shealy’s study, along with immediate improvements in one’s health from restoration of magnesium deficient cells.

-What those who have experience with topical magnesium therapy generally acknowledge:
+When asked, what is magnesium chloride good for, the advice from those who have experience with topical magnesium therapy generally is:

 Shortfalls in Oral Magnesium Supplements

 It’s important to note that oral magnesium presents unique challenges for many individuals.
 For many, these challenges become barriers to restoring intracellular magnesium levels effectively.

 Magnesium oxide, common in popular dietary supplements, could have a fractional absorption in the gut as small as 4 percent, which can prevent one seeing the benefits needed.